key40121/blog/content/posts/effective-c++-chapter-2.md

 ```

 Ok.
-The problem arises when your object has a reference or pointer.(Don't know why it is not mentioned in the book.)
+The problem arises when your object has a reference or pointer.

 For example,
 ```C++